carla-simulator/carla/Docs/adv_traffic_manager.md

 ---
 ## Deterministic mode

-In deterministic mode, the Traffic Manager will always produce the same results and behaviours for the same conditions.
+In deterministic mode, the Traffic Manager will always produce the same results and behaviours under the same conditions.
 Do not mistake determinism with the recorder.
-The recorder stores all the information of a simulation so it can be played back.
-Determinism does not involve any log nor recording, and produces different outputs for different conditions.
-However, as long as conditions are maintained, a deterministic Traffic Manager ensures that the TM will always behave in the same way.
+While the recorder allows you to store the log of a simulation to play it back, determinism ensures that Traffic Manager will always have the same output over different executions of a script, if the same conditions are maintained.

 Deterministic mode is meant to be used __in synchronous mode only__.
-In asynchronous mode, there is much less control over the simulation, and a deterministic behaviour cannot be guaranteed.
+In asynchronous mode, there is much less control over the simulation, and determinism cannot be achieved.
 Read the considerations to run [TM in synchronous mode](#synchronous-mode) before using it.

 To enable deterministic mode, simply call the following method in your script.